oklinov/alu/README.md

-# PB170_template
+View this project on [CADLAB.io](https://cadlab.io/project//TODO).

-Template for final projects in subject PB170 at FI MU.
+# Template for PB170 projects at FI MU Brno
+Add your user guide here.